munirkizilcali/weatheralert/README.md

     - explanations and highlights (where you are proud of yourself) of your output
     - the list of libraries that you used and why you used them.
     - explaining the challenges that you faced during the task.
-5. Your github homepage link
+    - Your github homepage link
+5. BONUS Deriverable: Any security bestpractice applied will

 ### Rules to follow
 1. All deliverables and code has to be submitted as a pull request to this repo